1042976/leetcode/1340_Jump_Game_V/README.md

 ### 1340.Jump Game V

 We use the depth-first search method to get the result for each index and use memorization to avoid repeating the same calculation.
-This method's time  complexity would be O(N), where N is the size of the input array.
+This method's time complexity would be O(N*d), and space complexity would be O(N), where N is the size of the input array.

 DFS+Memorization (Runtime: 52 - 71ms):